anthonyygrant/cs499-ePortfolio/README.md

 This portfolio project is available here:
 **🔗 [GitHub Repository](https://github.com/anthonyygrant/cs499-ePortfolio)**

-If you plan on running the codebase yourself, you'll need to do the following via CLI:
+If you plan on running the codebase yourself, you'll need to do the following:
+- Utilize the codebase from 'enhancement_three'
-- Install Node.js to the root of the project (travlr)
+- via CLI Install Node.js to the root of the project (travlr)
-- Install Angular in the app_admin folder
+- via CLI Install Angular in the app_admin folder
-- Utilize two terminals to run both the travlr server and admin server
+- via CLI Utilize two terminals to run both the travlr server and admin server